drizzyposh/ministore-ecommerce/README.md

 ## Overview

-A minishop full stack E-commerce site built with React, Firebase(for backend), Framer motion for animation effect, and Custon hooks.
+A minishop E-commerce that shows different varieties of products to buy.
+Website built with React, Firebase(for backend), Framer motion for animation effect, and Custon hooks.
 The datas of each users are stored in firestore database.

 ### Features